Will SE Louisiana cover the spread vs. Nicholls State? Betting Trends, Record ATS

 Lions Betting Records & Stats

-- SE Louisiana has combined with its opponents to score more than 139.5 points in five of 11 games this season.
+- SE Louisiana has combined with its opponent to score more than 138.5 points in six of 11 games this season.

-- The average over/under for SE Louisiana's contests this season is 140.1, 0.6 more points than this game's point total.
+- SE Louisiana has a 140.1-point average over/under in its contests this season, 1.6 more points than this game's total.

-- Nicholls State has had more success against the spread than SE Louisiana this season, recording an ATS record of 6-4-0, compared to the 5-6-0 record of SE Louisiana.
+- Nicholls State has covered the spread more often than SE Louisiana this season, sporting an ATS record of 6-4-0, as opposed to the 5-6-0 mark of SE Louisiana.

 SE Louisiana vs. Nicholls State Over/Under Stats